bruce-hill/tomo/docs/lists.md

 ---

 ### `reversed`
-Returns a reversed slice of the array.
+Returns a reversed slice of the list.

 ```tomo
 func reversed(arr:List(T) -> List(T))
 ```

-- `arr`: The array to be reversed.
+- `arr`: The list to be reversed.

 **Returns:**
-A slice of the array with elements in reverse order.
+A slice of the list with elements in reverse order.

 **Example:**
 ```tomo